NeurLZ: An Online Neural Learning-Based Method to Enhance Scientific Lossy Compression: Discussions

 In our case, $x$ represents the decompressed slice, and $y$ represents the target field's residual slice.
-For simplicity, we take the Nyx dataset's Velocity X field under the SZ3 compressor as an example, using single-field learning.
-However, this analysis can also be extended to cross-field learning.
+To illustrate, we analyze two fields from the Nyx dataset—Temperature and Velocity Y—under SZ3, focusing on single-field learning.
+This approach can naturally be extended to cross-field learning scenarios.
+These fields were selected due to their contrasting behaviors: Temperature shows notable improvements even under stricter error bounds, while Velocity Y lacks similar gains.
 Each decompressed slice, with a shape of 512 $\times$ 512, corresponds to an input $x$, while each residual slice, also with a shape of 512 $\times$ 512, corresponds to the output $y$.
-We can compute the similarity between different $x$ slices and between different $y$ slices, using the absolute value of cosine similarity as the metric.
-If the similarity between two decompressed slices, $x_1$ and $x_2$, exceeds 0.95 while the similarity between their corresponding residual slices, $y_1$ and $y_2$, is less than 0.05, we consider $(x_1, y_1)$ and $(x_2, y_2)$ to be in conflict.
-Otherwise, they are not considered as being in conflict.
+We can compute the similarity between different $x$ slices and between different $y$ slices using the absolute value of cosine similarity as the metric.
+If the similarity between two decompressed slices, $x_1$ and $x_2$, exceeds 0.95 while the similarity between their corresponding residual slices, $y_1$ and $y_2$, is less than 0.05, we consider $(x_1, y_1)$ and $(x_2, y_2)$ to be in a conflict.
+Otherwise, they are not considered as being in conflict under this criterion.

 The upper part of Figure \ref{fig:conflict} shows the sample conflict adjacency matrix.
 Since there are 512 $(x_i, y_i)$ pairs, the matrix has a shape of 512 $\times$ 512, representing a total of 262,144 pairwise comparisons for conflict calculation.
 The matrices depict the occurrence of conflicts between these pairs: white areas (value 0) indicate non-conflicting pairs, while dark blue areas (value 1) represent conflicting pairs.
 The subplot titles display the proportion of conflicts, quantifying the percentage of pairs exhibiting conflicts.
-In the left figure for Temperature, fewer conflicts are observed, with only 3.09\% of the total pairs showing conflicts, compared to 15.3\% for Velocity X. This aligns with the fact that Velocity X is more challenging to enhance.
+In the left figure for Temperature, fewer conflicts are observed, with only 3.09\% of the total pairs showing conflicts, compared to 15.3\% for Velocity Y. This aligns with the fact that Velocity Y is more challenging to enhance.
 Interestingly, for both cases, most conflicts occur between neighboring slices, such as $(x_i, y_i)$ and $(x_{i+1}, y_{i+1})$, which is visible as a dark blue region along the line $y = x$.
-This may be due to the decompressed values being smoother than the residual values, as the residuals tend to be more random.
+This may be due to the decompressed values being smoother than the residual values, as the residuals tend to be more random \cite{liang2022sz3}.
 As a result, similar $x_i$ and $x_{i+1}$ values but different $y_i$ and $y_{i+1}$ values lead to conflicts.